rybarix/nameless/README.md

 npm and have similiar experience to react/vue/angular/whatever?

-Let me show you my little prototype which implements state management, data bindings and event bindigs in circa 70 lines of code without any library!
+Let me show you my little prototype which implements state management, data bindings and event bindigs in few lines of code without any library!

 ## Full Usage Example (Step by step)
 **We are going to build one input and button todoapp.**